alextanhongpin/node-pg-listen/examples/level-1-listen-notify-persistence/README.md

 }
 ```

-Why?
+It is easy to imagine that the operation above is executed serially, but it is not.
+This is always a trap especially when dealing with external infrastructure.
-1. If the event is published successfully, and executes slightly faster before the transaction is commited, then the user might not exists in the database still, causing error.
+1. If the event is published successfully, and is picked up by a worker before the transaction is commited, the worker might not be able to query the user for processing.
+Sure, we can retry them, but at the cost of false positive errors.
 2. If the publish takes a long time, the transaction will be open for a long time, slowing performance.
+3. Complexity increases in the scenario where there are more intermediate steps and multiple events to be published.

 ## The Outbox Pattern